 Services

-ABR Ecology Ltd is an independent, friendly consultancy based in Bournemouth, Dorset.
+ABR Ecology Ltd is an independent, friendly consultancy based in Verwood, Dorset.
 Our ecologists hold years of experience, and have addressed a range of ecological matters for a variety of clients.
 In particular, ABR holds extensive experience in dealing with bats and development, from undertaking initial field work including Preliminary Roost Appraisals (PRAs) and emergence and re-entry surveys, right through to protected species licensing and conducting ecological clerk of works.

 Bats